-In the ninth century, and perhaps even earlier, Hellenized Romaniote Jews were present for over 2300 years, Ioannina being then one of its main centers.
-They were later joined by a large contingent of Sephardim a few centuries later.
+Hellenized Romaniote Jews were present for over 2300 years, Ioannina being then one of its main centers.
+They were later joined during the Inquisition by a large contingent of Sephardim.
 Shut away with their traditions, indifferent to other cultures, according to a seventeenth century Turkish traveler, The Jewish community maintained a poor relationship with the Greek Orthodox majority, a situation the Turkish government did all it could to exploit.
 In the late eighteenth century, Ioánnina fell into the hands of a tyrant, Ali of Tebelen, an Albanian pasha of the Sublime Porte who, during a forty-year reign, carved for himself his very own fiefdom, with borders stretching as far as Albania and Macedonia.
 A former Napoleonic officer and Strasbourg Jew Samson Cerf Berr converted to Islam and moved to the court of Ali the Rebel; he was the nephew of Cerf Berr de Mendelsheim, a military supplier to Louis XV and overseer of the Alsatian Jewish community.

 Several anti-Jewish riots broke out in Ioánnina in the late nineteenth century on the occasion of the Orthodox Easter, under pretext of accusations of ritualistic crimes.
 Hundreds of Jews were forced to leave the city, emigrating mostly to Jerusalem or New York.
 In the early twentieth century, they founded synagogues dedicated to Ioánnina in Jerusalem’s Mahane Yehuda and New York’s Lower East Side that still stand today.

-In the Kastro citadel, where Jews settled in the early seventeenth century, the old Yashan Synagogue can still be visited, the sole remain of the faded importance of Ioánnina’s Jewish community.
-An inscription dates the structure back to 1829, but it was most likely built on the site of a much earlier synagogue.
-In the temple’s courtyard, an ablution fountain reserved for Kohanim is located to the right, beside a well used in the tashlik ceremony; to the left, a frame used during the sukkah leans against the synagogue wall.
+In the Kahal Kadosh Yashan’s courtyard, an ablution fountain reserved for Kohanim is located to the right, beside a well used in the tashlik ceremony; to the left, a frame used during the sukkah leans against the synagogue wall.
 The main door was reserved for men; a side entrance allowed women access to an upper gallery.
 The interior architecture, with its arches circling a central dome, reflects Ottoman influence.
 The synagogue, for a while used as a library, was spared during the war thanks to the intervention of the Mayor of Ioannina.

 In the Its Kale (southeastern) citadel of the castle of Ioánnina is the Byzantine Museum.
 Here, several relics are on display: a synagogal wall hanging, a Jewish dress, and a ketubah -a calligraphic and illustrated marriage contract.